lruijsink/single-header-starter/README.md

 # Setup
 Once you've picked a name for your project, change the following:
 1. Name of your CMake project in `./CMakeLists.txt`
-2. `LIBRARY_NAME` in `script/generate-header.sh`
+2. `LIBRARY_SHORT_NAME` in `script/generate-header.sh`
 3. Update this README
 4. Write your library!

-You can write your library as separate header files, Quom will combine them for you.
-This requires that there is a single 'main' header file which includes the rest of your library's source files.
-The main header file as well as its directory should match `LIBRARY_NAME` from step 2, so Quom knows which file to look for.
-In the example `LIBRARY_NAME` is `mylib` and the main header file is located at `include/mylib/mylib.hpp`
+Single header include generation requires that there is a single 'main' header file, which includes the rest of your source files.
+This main header as well as its directory should match `LIBRARY_SHORT_NAME` from step 2, so Quom knows which file to look for.
+In the example `LIBRARY_SHORT_NAME` is `mylib` and the main header file is located at `include/mylib/mylib.hpp`

 Optionally, but reccommended, you can add `script/hook.sh` to your git pre-commit hooks, to automatically format and update the single header include when committing new changes.